Places of Worship

-Places of worship may provide service with public health measures in place.
+Places of worship may provide service with capacity limits and public health measures in place.
 Below is a brief summary of gathering limits for ceremonies and social gatherings.
 In all scenarios, attendees must remain at least 2 metres apart unless they are from the same household.

-- Indoor and outdoor gatherings cannot be combined to increase the allowable gathering limit.
+- Indoor and outdoor events cannot be combined to increase the allowable gathering limit.

-- Guests attending a ceremony or reception should follow general infection prevention and control measures, including not attending if they are feeling sick or if they are in self-isolation, following proper hand washing practices, cough etiquette, and maintaining a physical distance of 2 metres from those who are not from the same household.
-Guests must also wear a mask or face covering, unless exempt as outlined in Ontario Regulation 82/20.
+- Guests should follow general infection prevention and control measures, including not attending if they are feeling sick or if they are in self-isolation, following proper hand washing practices, cough etiquette, and maintaining a physical distance of 2 metres from those who are not from the same household.
+Guests must also wear a mask or face covering, unless exempt as outlined in Ontario Regulation 364/20.

 Please check with the cemetery you would like to visit to learn more about the hours of operation, appointment requirements and other visitor details.
 Visitors to any cemetery in Thunder Bay and District are encouraged to maintain a safe physical distance of at least 2 metres apart from others.